micmalti/portfolio/src/content/notes/Notes/tutorial/Finding the right font pair_ A step-by-step guide.md

 ---
 title: 'Finding the right font pair: A step-by-step guide'
-updated: 2025-08-10 09:03:00Z
+updated: 2025-08-24 18:04:27Z
 created: 2024-09-30 23:04:00Z
 latitude: 48.57340530
 longitude: 7.75211130
 altitude: 0.0000
 tags:
+  - tutorial
   - ux/ui
 ---

-#### Step 1

-Relying on [inspiration alone](https://fontofweb.com/) may just not be enough.
-Check whether the most popular fonts on Fonts in Use are available for download as a [variable font](https://developer.mozilla.org/en-US/docs/Web/CSS/font-variation-settings) on Fontsource.
-Variable fonts "put more typographic control in the hands of the user".
-For instance, optical sizing ensures that the style adapts to specific text sizes; it is enabled by default for fonts that have an optical size variation axis.
-Different optical sizes can be split into separate font files or be assigned to the optical size axis within a variable font.

-Typographers know that a large headline will probably require tighter spacing, while small type needs the opposite treatment: letter spaces and word spaces need to be opened up to preserve readability.
-Dedicated optical sizes allow them to overcome these issues: all formal design decisions — not just spacing, but also letter proportions and shape details — have been tailored to a specific application size.
+Selecting the right font pairing involves a blend of personal taste and current trends, but it is also a choice that must align with the intended tone and context of the design specification.This guide outlines a multi-step process to move beyond inspiration and make informed typographic decisions for your project.

+## 1. Look for variable fonts only

+To ensure readability, typographic spacing must be adjusted for size: tight for large headlines and open for small text.
+Optical sizing resolves this by providing dedicated font versions of a typeface where every design detail, from spacing to letter proportions, is optimized for use at different sizes.
+A [variable font](https://developer.mozilla.org/en-US/docs/Web/CSS/font-variation-settings) will have this by default if it comes with an optical size variation axis.

 :::note
 Adding an optical size axis will typically double the font file size, although this depends on the family and the other axes used – it can range between 1.2 — 2.6x.
 :::

+But variable fonts are much more than that.
+They fundamentally shift typographic control to the user by replacing predefined static weights and styles (like "regular" or "bold") with a continuous spectrum of customizable attributes.
+This allows for fine-tuned adjustments to weight, width, and other axes based on specific design preferences.

-These are the most common typefaces in the Fonts in Use database that are also available on Fontsource:
+Check out whether the most popular typefaces on [Fonts in Use](https://fontsinuse.com/) are available for download as a variable font on Fontsource.
-- Inter
-- Montserrat
-- Open Sans
-- Roboto (unavailable as a variable font)
-- Work Sans
-This part may need to be revisted, partly because the sites under consideration weren't filtered by type.

-#### Step 2
+## 2. Pair complimentary fonts

+[Inspiration](https://fontofweb.com/) is definitely important for professionals in this space, but for up-and-coming entrants, especially those who are self-taught, a more quantitative approach can actually yield an equally valid outcome that is also free from any novice mistakes.

-Use Fontpair to find matching font types for the fonts that were found.
-For instance, Montserrat is matched with EB Garamond and Orelega One; Della Respira and Cormorant are matched with Open Sans, and Work Sans is matched with Forum.
+Use [Fontpair](https://fontpair.co/) to find matching font types for the fonts which you have found in the previous step.

-#### Step 3
+## 3. Evaluate readability and character design

 Visually inspect the fonts.
-Key characters to look for are numbers (particularly 0 and 7), symbols, and the letters a, j, g and f.
-For instance, Poppins may cause readability issues due to its a being similar to o, [among others](https://medium.com/@chiahoushen/design-system-selecting-a-new-typeface-for-better-readability-e42af6c22c27).
-This step limited the selection to Inter.
+Key characters to look out for are numbers (particularly *0* and *7*), symbols, and the letters *a*, *j*, *g*, and *f*.
+For instance, Poppins may cause readability issues due to its *a* being similar to *o*, [among others](https://medium.com/@chiahoushen/design-system-selecting-a-new-typeface-for-better-readability-e42af6c22c27).

-#### Step 4

-Run an advanced search on MaxiBestOf or Fonts in Use and Typ.io for the shortlisted fonts to check whether there are any entries that match your intended use case.
-If needed, refer to r/Typography for guidance.

-Playfair Display has a large lowercase which helps it work for the mid-sized copy on the web, but its readability is really stretched at small sizes.
-This may have been rectified with support for optical sizing.
-Libre Caslon Display is the display version of Libre Caslon Text, optimized for web headlines.

-EB Garamond is paired with Inter on Wordpress.
-Yet, it doesn't come with optical sizing.
-Roboto Serif and Fraunces have optical sizing as well as grade and softness, respectively.

-By the end, the font pair was identified: Inter and Source Serif, with Geist Mono as a monospace font.
-Refer to the examples [here](https://maple.finance/) and [here](https://venopage.com/).
+## 4. Research real-world use cases

+Validate your shortlist by searching for real-world examples on sites like Fonts in Use, Typ.io, or MaxiBestOf.
+Also, consult communities like r/Typography for any prior discussions involving your font options and the intended use case, or start your own to receive valuable feedback from more experienced designers.